 The illustrious questioner Charlie Rose and Google cofounder and CEO Larry Page take their seats on the TED stage for a Q&A during Session 6: Wired.
 They talk about Page’s latest projects, Snowden’s appearance and the underlying ethos that powers Page’s work.
 Below is an edited version of their conversation.
 Charlie Rose: Where is Google, […]Continue reading

 Larry Page and Sergey Brin met in grad school at Stanford in the mid-'90s, and in 1996 started working on a search technology based on a new idea: that relevant results come from context.
 Their technology analyzed the number of times a given website was linked to by other sites — assuming that the more links, the more relevant the site — and ranked sites accordingly.
 In 1998, they opened Google in a garage-office in Menlo Park.
 In 1999 their software left beta and started its steady rise to web domination.

+Beyond the company's ubiquitous search, including AdSense/AdWords, Google Maps, Google Earth and the mighty Gmail.
 In 2011, Page stepped back into his original role of chief executive officer.
-He now leads Google with high aims and big thinking, but still finds time to devote to his pet projects like Google X, the idea lab for the out-there experiments that keep Google pushing the limits.
+He now leads Google with high aims and big thinking, and finds time to devote to his projects like Google X, the idea lab for the out-there experiments that keep Google pushing the limits.

 Technology is always a big theme at TED (it’s the “T,” after all), and in this session we draw back the curtain to take a closer look at what’s really going on within some of the world’s most influential companies.
 But this isn’t just about the current headline-grabbers.
 Speakers will also share thoughts and demos […]Continue reading